 - Alleged incapacity of the testator (the person who wrote the Will)

-- Undue influence exerted over the testator by a third party
+- The undue influence exerted over the testator by a third party

 - Fraud or forgery

 - Will formalities are not correct—Testator must be 18; Will must be signed by or on behalf of the testator; Two witnesses must sign in the presence of the testator